 The Asp.Net Repeater control is another popular data-bound control that you can bind with the SqlDataSource web control.
 You will find the Repeater control too, in the “Data” tree in the Toolbar window.
 Add it to your web page from the design mode and bind it with the SqlDataSource.
 Get back to the Source mode, as we now need to add some items, with a header and footer, in the Repeater control.

-Once you have bound the data source to the repeater control, it would look like this.
-The control seems bound with SqlDataSource.
+Once you have bind the data source to the repeater control, it would look like this.
+The control is bound with SqlDataSource.

 <asp:Repeater ID="Repeater1" runat="server" DataSourceID="SqlDataSource1"> </asp:Repeater> <asp:SqlDataSource ID="SqlDataSource1" runat="server" ConnectionString="<%$ ConnectionStrings:DNAConnectionString %>" SelectCommand="GetBookDetails" SelectCommandType="StoredProcedure"> </asp:SqlDataSource>

-However, we have to add a Header, some Items and a Footer section in the Repeater.
+A repeater will have a Header, some Items and a Footer section.
+So, let's add it.

 Simple tools with simple procedures and that’s we need to give our users a cool experience.
 Here, we have how we can bind an SQL Server Stored Procedure to an Asp.Net SqlDataSource web control by following few simple procedures.
 Along with it, I have shown how you can later bind the SqlDataSource to two popular data-bound controls, such as, a GridView and a Repeater control.